-Responsibilities Provide required on-site orientation for the Interventionist(s) to introduce them to your site.
-MEC will give guideline for what is expected.
-Develop a consistent weekly schedule with the Interventionist that accounts for the daily and weekly hour's commitment of their position: Full-Time (FT) Interventionist serves 37 hours at the site.
-Interventionists should work with a full caseload of students at any given time Provide support to allow the Interventionist to develop professionally throughout the year, including inviting the Interventionist to participate in professional development opportunities at the service site and in the community Conduct two coaching sessions per month per classroom to do the following: Help Reading Corps Interventionist and teaching team implement the Response to Intervention/MTSS data-driven decision-making model to review data & set goals Assist in the Interventionist's implementation of student literacy assessments Conduct integrity observations of the assessments (three times/year) and interventions (twice-monthly) used by the Interventionist to ensure fidelity to the model Complete a literacy and math environment checklist to provide objective feedback and suggestions to the teaching team to enhance the literacy environment Ensure integrity to the Literacy and Math Rich Schedule Support the Interventionist in implementing the family literacy intervention, Talk, Read, and Write with Me!
-Ensure the Interventionist is accurately reporting student data, including assessment scores and demographic information, by the deadlines Consult with the Master Coach, who meets with the Internal Coach and Interventionists to do observations, conduct fidelity checks for assessment and interventions, and review student progress.
-The frequency of Master Coach visits ranges from three times per year to once a month, depending on the site's needs and the Internal Coach's experience with Reading Corps Work closely with Michigan Education Corps program staff and site administration to proactively manage Interventionist performance and address issues as they arise.
+Develop a consistent weekly schedule with the Interventionist that accounts for the daily and weekly hour's commitment of their position: Full-Time (FT) Interventionist serves 37.5 hours at the site.
+Interventionists should work with a full caseload of students at any given time

+Provide support to allow the Interventionist to develop professionally throughout the year, including inviting the Interventionist to participate in professional development opportunities at the service site and in the community

+Conduct two coaching sessions per month per classroom to do the following:

+- Help PreK Reading Corps Interventionist and teaching team implement the Response to Intervention/MTSS data-driven decision-making model to review data & set goals - Assist in the Interventionist's implementation of student literacy assessments - Conduct integrity observations of the assessments (three times/year) and interventions (twice-monthly) used by the Interventionist to ensure fidelity to the model - Complete a literacy and math environment checklist to provide objective feedback and suggestions to the teaching team to enhance the literacy environment - Ensure integrity to the Literacy and Math Rich Schedule - Support the Interventionist in implementing the family literacy intervention, Talk, Read, Write and Count with Me! - Ensure the Interventionist is accurately reporting student data, including assessment scores and demographic information, by the deadlines

+Consult with the Coaching Specialist, who meets with the Internal Coach and Interventionists to do observations, conduct fidelity checks for assessment and interventions, and review student progress.
+The frequency of Coaching Specialist visits ranges from three times per year to once a month, depending on the site's needs and the Internal Coach's experience with PreK Reading Corps

+Work closely with MEC program staff and site administration to proactively manage Interventionist performance and address issues as they arise.
 Interventionists are expected to adhere to site policies and procedures, and MEC policies regarding confidentiality, safety, dress code, attendance, etc. Note: documentation may be required for next steps.
+Internal Coaches are asked to be a first line of accountability for Interventionists.

-Complete a semi-annual online program survey and participate in semi-annual site visits with Reading Corps program staff Approve Interventionists' timesheets once every two weeks and complete a Interventionist performance evaluation two times per year Participate in special site visits to highlight and demonstrate the effectiveness of the Reading Corps program.
+Complete a semi-annual online program survey and participate in semi-annual site visits with MEC program staff

+Approve Interventionists' timesheets once every two weeks and complete a Interventionist performance evaluation two times per year

+As needed, participate in special site visits to highlight and demonstrate the effectiveness of the PreK Reading Corps program.
 These site visits may include media, legislators, corporations, and other parties involved in funding.

-SITE EXPECTATIONS IN IMPLEMENTING READING CORPS
+SITE EXPECTATIONS IN IMPLEMENTING PREK READING CORPS